-In Foundation Stage and KSI parents bring their children to the conservatory entrance and collect them from classroom exit doors.
-KS2 children walk to the entrances at the back of school through the KSI playground.
-Late arrivals (after 9.00am) should come to the main entrance.
+In Foundation Stage and KSI parents bring their children to and collect them from classroom exit doors.
+Class 6 entrance and exit is via the conservatory door.
+KS2 children walk to their entrances at the back of school via the KSI playground and exit the same way.
+Late arrivals (from 9.00am) should come to the main entrance.